Suzanne McCarthy is discussing Psalm

 his despisers flee before his face.

 In our day, it is not politically correct to appeal to God to defend one’s nation.
-Of course we do so anyway, especially in the United States.
+To be sure, many people do so anyway, especially in the United States.
 This is nothing new.

 Mine eyes have seen the glory of the coming of the Lord;